openmc-dev/openmc/docs/source/methods/random_ray.rst

 However, in cases where the total cross section in the region is very small (e.g., a void-like material) and where a strong external fixed source has been placed, then this treatment causes major issues.
-In this pathological case, the lack of transport forces the entiretty of the fixed source to effectively be contained and collided within the cell, which for a low cross section region is highly unphysical.
+In this pathological case, the lack of transport forces the entirety of the fixed source to effectively be contained and collided within the cell, which for a low cross section region is highly unphysical.
 The net effect is that a very high estimate of the flux (often orders of magnitude higher than is expected) is generated that iteration,